faa5115/faa5115/README.md

 # Signal Modeling and Reconstruction in MRI

 Welcome to my research code repository.
-Although this work is grounded in medical imaging, the techniques implemented here reflect generalizable principles of signal processing, including phased-array signal reconstruction, spatial filtering, and inverse problem modeling.
-These approaches are directly relevant to applications such as radar imaging, sensor array processing, and beamforming.
+While these tools were developed for medical imaging, the underlying techniques are broadly applicable to signal processing domains such as radar imaging, sensor array processing, and spatial beamforming.

+This work focuses on:

+Phased-array signal reconstruction

+Inverse problem modeling

+Statistical recovery from noisy or incomplete measurements

 ## Overview
+% This repository contains GPU-accelerated and CPU-based implementations of:
+%
+% Phased-array signal reconstruction, including stochastic matched filtering, spatial harmonic decomposition, and low-rank modeling
+%
+% Bloch simulations for understanding MRI physics and RF signal behavior during acquisition
+%
+% The code emphasizes physical modeling, time-domain and k-space analysis, and statistical recovery of signal under measurement and aliasing constraints.
+Several scripts offload computation to the GPU using MATLAB's gpuArray for performance.

 This repository contains GPU-accelerated and CPU-based implementations of:

-Phased-array signal reconstruction, including stochastic matched filtering, spatial harmonic decomposition, and low-rank modeling
+ *  Phased-array signal reconstruction, including:

+ *  Matched filtering

+ *  Stochastic matched filtering

+ *  Spatial harmonic decomposition

+ *  Low-rank matrix recovery

-Bloch simulations for understanding MRI physics and RF signal behavior during acquisition
+ *  Bloch simulations for physical signal modeling and acquisition behavior

+ *  Efficient solvers and spatial filters under measurement constraints (aliasing, undersampling)

-The code emphasizes physical modeling, time-domain and k-space analysis, and statistical recovery of signal under measurement and aliasing constraints.
-Several scripts offload computation to the GPU using MATLAB's gpuArray for performance.
+Several scripts offload computation to the GPU using MATLAB’s gpuArray.

 ## Folders
 **reconstruction/**